Seasawher/Seasawher/README.md

 ## 👋 Hi there

 I'm Kitamado.
-I majored in mathematics (number theory and discrete optimization) at university.
+I majored in mathematics (number theory and discrete optimization) at Kyoto university.

 I'm working on web development (Laravel, MySQL) now.